allisontharp/techtrek/source/_posts/Building-a-Web-App-Using-AI.md

 The issue is that it doesnt have access to your code base and it gets slower and slower as you paste more and more files in.
 It is cumbersome to try to give it the context it needs and ultimately extremely frustrating.

 ## Prompt Quality Is Probably Related To Output
 Garbage In, Garbage Out is still a thing in the AI world.
 As I used AI more and more, I think I got better at writing prompts.
-A major help is ending prompts with `Ask clarifying questsions before writing any code` and/or `If you still have more questions, ask them`.
+A major help is ending prompts with `Ask clarifying questions before writing any code` and/or `If you still have more questions, ask them`.
 Otherwise, it will NOT ask questions and will just go full steam ahead with 100% confidence.

 ## I Still Needed Professional Help
 Deploying and troubleshooting is a weak spot of mine (I've been blessed to work with amazing SREs, so I often only have to worry about my own code and not how or where it is deployed).
 When issues came up, it was hard to troubleshoot with AI.
 I think this is similar to how if a non developer were to use AI to build a web app would feel.
 It would continue to make a suggestion, I would get an error, it would make some other suggestion, I would get the same error, it would make the initial suggestion.
 Even when I told it specifically not to.